 “After a while, they all get destroyed, which is kind of nice,” said an officer who was placing them in the back of the van.

-Dugan-Cuadra was prepared to receive guns that ranged from those being used for hunting to those being used for other things.
+Dugan-Cuadra was prepared to receive guns such as the duck hunter gift ideas here that ranged from those being used for hunting to those being used for other things.
 But because the buyback was a “no questions asked” event, she did not pry for information.
 The guns might not have even belonged to the people turning them in, and the bottom line was that people were ready to give up guns.

 “These weapons have gotten buried somewhere in the depths of whatever our homes are,” she said, adding that after the event, she hopes the buyback will become a viable approach to gun-free communities.